martaver/martaver.github.io/_posts/2016-07-28-stress-fear-courage-and-collaboration.md

 Like trust and vulnerability, which both take a healthy measure of courage to bring out.

-Maybe they're not actually elusive qualities that are *found* in people, but *grown* through the natural stresses of the creative collaboration journey.
+Maybe they're not actually elusive qualities that are *found* in people, but *grown* through the natural, but necessary, stresses of the creative collaboration journey.